S-Temple/637Assignment3/seng637-a3-Team6.md

 45% of getUpperBound and getLowerBound

-All three of these methods have the same inaccessable code for the same reason as the contains method:
+All three of these methods have the same inaccessable code issue for the same reason as the contains method:

     if (lower > upper) {
         String msg = "Range(double, double): require lower (" + lower + ") <= upper (" + upper + ").";